 Given the open-ended nature of the reset mechanism (which allows the interest on the reset rate notes to be changed from fixed to floating, or vice versa, and allows the interval between remarketing dates of the reset rate notes to be changed), however, the possibility that the reset rate notes would be deemed to mature and be reissued on a reset date is somewhat greater than if the reset procedure were merely a device to reset rates on a regular basis.
-If, contrary to the analysis in the preceding paragraph, the reset procedures were determined to give rise to a new indebtedness for U.S. federal income tax purposes, the reset rate notes could be treated as debt instruments that mature on a reset date.
-If, contrary to the conclusion above, the reset procedures did constitute a significant modification or the reset rate notes were otherwise deemed reissued for U.S. federal income tax purposes, U.S. tax legislation (commonly referred to as "FATCA") generally would apply to impose a 30% withholding tax on certain payments made to certain foreign entities if such entity fails to satisfy certain disclosure and reporting rules.
+If, contrary to the analysis in the preceding paragraph, the reset procedures were determined to give rise to a new indebtedness for U.S. federal income tax purposes, the reset rate notes were otherwise deemed reissued for U.S. federal income tax purposes, U.S. tax legislation (commonly referred to as "FATCA") generally would apply to impose a 30% withholding tax on certain payments made to certain foreign entities if such entity fails to satisfy certain disclosure and reporting rules.
 Holders of the reset rate notes that are foreign persons should consult with their own tax advisors regarding the potential application and impact of FATCA.